 Prove’s Structure, Business, and Supply Chains

-Prove Identity Ltd, a United Kingdom registered company, is a direct subsidiary of Payfone, Inc. (d/b/a “Prove”), which is incorporated in Delaware and headquartered in ew York, New York.
+Prove Identity Ltd, a United Kingdom registered company, isa direct subsidiary of Prove Identity, Inc., which is incorporated in Delaware and headquartered in New York, New York.

 Prior to the financial year ending December 31, 2020, Prove did not meet the worldwide revenue threshold to trigger the Act’s reporting obligations.
-As such, our policies and procedures addressing modern slavery and human trafficking are in their infancy.
+As such, our policies and procedures addressing modern slavery and human trafficking are in their early stages but are continuing to evolve.

 High-risk prospective clients undergo detailed initial risk assessments and are independently reviewed by our Compliance Department.
 This review includes identity verification, prospect due diligence, and a review of publicly available information.